 any significant change to the name/title of the programme

-changes in a number of compulsory study-units which affect 20% or more of the programme content, as last approved by Senate (since a change in a number of compulsory study-units signifies a major change in the programme's aims and objectives)
+changes in a number of compulsory study-units which affect 20% or more of the programme content as last approved by Senate, or those which affect the structure of the programme

 any significant changes in the learning outcomes of the programme